simongravelle/lammps-input-files/water-co2-in-graphene-slit/README.md

 ### How to

 Run the make_graphene jupyter notebook to generate the initial graphite slits.
-Then, run the input.lammps file using LAMMPS, and visualise the 'dump' output using VMD.
+Then, run the input.SOLVATE.lammps file using LAMMPS.
+Visualise the '.lammpstrj' output using VMD.
 If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Contact